Terms and Conditions

 8. Hove Web Design will not commence work until a copy of our Website Agreement, signed by a person with appropriate authority is received.

 9. Some features of the website – for example a blog, an external store or other third party service like a photo gallery or social media site – may be dependent on external services.
-If those services change the way they allow websites to access them, Hove Web Design may have to edit your site to ensure that those features that use the external service continue to work smoothly - or to work with you to find an alternative, if available.
+If those services change the way they allow websites to access them, Hove Web Design may have to edit your site to ensure that any features that use the external service continue to work smoothly - or to work with you to find an alternative, if available.
 This work will be agreed with you beforehand and then billed at our hourly rate as laid out elsewhere in this document.

 10. If you use our hosting services but later decide to move elsewhere, we’ll need to liaise with your new hosting company over hosting and – possibly - email accounts; for as long as you're covered by a current hosting and support agreement with us, this service is free for the first four hours, after which any work will be charged at our standard hourly rate.